frc7787/FTC-Centerstage/README.md

 ### WELCOME

-This repository contains the robot code for this years FTC game, CenterStage.
+This repository contains the robot code for this years FTC game, Center Stage.